Skip to main content

 GET /api/v1/recipes/{slug}/preview

 Dry run for the install Sheet.
 Tells the FE which credentials the user already has in the workspace (so the wizard can skip the “Paste your X” step for those), and which crew slug the install will actually resolve to (suffixes -2 / -3 … if the recipe’s preferred slug is already taken).
 Does not mutate any state.
-Auth: authenticated session + workspace context (workspace_id query parameter).
+Auth: authenticated session + workspace context (normally supplied by the X-Workspace-ID header or the authenticated session).
+Request: slug is the required recipe path parameter.
+Workspace context is supplied by the optional X-Workspace-ID header (or the authenticated session).
+No request body.
 Response: 200 OK

 Install